Meteor Rideau

-The Meteor Rideau is a full-size automobile that was produced by Canadian manufacturer Meteor from 1954 until 1961 and from 1965 until 1976.
-It was named for the Rideau River, a river in Eastern Ontario, the province where the car was built.
+The Meteor Rideau is a full-size automobile which was produced by Ford Motor Company of Canada under its Meteor brand.
+It was produced from 1954 until 1961 and from 1965 until 1976.
+It was named for the Rideau River, a river which drains into the Ottawa River in the Canadian capital, Ottawa.
 From 1957, the line included both the Rideau series and the higher-trim Rideau 500.
 The Rideau began as the top-trim level of the Meteor line, but beginning with the 1956 models, it was the lowest trim series.